 Where is the project currently?

-Work has been undertaken to develop sustainable, lower cost options to those presented in the SOBC, while considering the interface with other local planned developments.
-A combination of road-based, public transport and active travel-focused packages are now being reviewed by the CPCA.
+Work has been undertaken to develop further sustainable, lower cost options in addition to those presented in the SOBC, while considering how the scheme works with other local planned developments.
+A combination of road-based, public transport and active travel-focused packages has been reviewed by CPCA, and CPCA have undertaken a further review on the scheme.

 What is the next stage?